josefsbreakfast/Polaris-Protocol/Polaris_Nest/Git_Intake_Drawer/🪐_where_the_fuck_am i.md

 so however the while thing goes, it has always been a faurly tight design of "proof of interference", against a *null hypothesis*; a second cycle of a clinical audit, if you like.

 so the data ought to be interesting.

+---

+what would be extremely interesting is if we've essebtially surveilled a friend/colleague/family member due to shared wifi crissover pairing.

+or a similar surveillence group chat on the otger side of the border.

+that wiukd be rather wntertaining.

+---